ErikoStrand/ErikoStrand/README.md

 <h1 align="center">My name is Erik and I code sometimes.</h1>
 Google is my bestfriend and has been there for me since 2021-07-15.

+currently working on a speciel website i've wanted to for a really long time.
 If you need to reach me for some reason DM me on discord exsie.

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=erikostrand&label=Visitors&color=1688d0&style=plastic" alt="erikostrand" /> </p>